 A special one-dayer for England at the MCG to commemorate 200 years of white settlement in Australia.
 Geoff Marsh - the only man to exceed 37 - decided the match with a patient 87.
 This was also the one-day debut of Neal Radford and Paul Jarvis, although their combined figures of 20-0-103-0 and zero runs meant it was not one to tell the grandchildren about.

 Allrounder Mahmudullah, born on this day, starred in Bangladesh's first overseas win - taking eight wickets against West Indies (albeit a strike-affected B side) in Kingstown.
 He was named vice-captain in 2011 and played a key role in the middle order, including during the ODI series win over West Indies a year later.
-But it was towards the end of 2014 when Mahmudullah really made an impact, averaging 77.71 with the bat in ODIs in five months, culminating in a very successful World Cup, where his two centuries - a match-winning one against England, and a nearly victorious one against New Zealand - took Bangladesh to the knockout stage of the World Cup for the first time.
-In that period in 2014, Mahmudullah also hit a purple patch in Tests, making four half-centuries in four successive Tests around then.
+But it was towards the end of 2014 that Mahmudullah really made an impact, averaging 77.71 with the bat in ODIs in five months, culminating in a successful World Cup, where his two centuries - a match-winning one against England, and a nearly victorious one against New Zealand - took Bangladesh to the knockouts of the tournament for the first time.
+He also made four fifities in four successive Tests around then.
 In 2017, he starred alongside Shakib Al Hasan in Bangladesh's win over New Zealand in the Champions Trophy.

 © ESPN Sports Media Ltd.